MonolithProjects/ansible-github_actions_runner/README.md

     - role: monolithprojects.github_actions_runner
 ```

-In this example the Ansible role will deploy (or update) the GitHub Actions runner service (version 2.165.2) and register the runner for the GitHub repo.
-Runner service will run under the user `runner-user`.
-Runner will be registered with two labels.
+In this example the Ansible role will deploy (or update) the GitHub Actions runner service (version 2.165.2) and register the runner for the GitHub repository.
+The runner service will run under the user `runner-user`.
+The runner will be registered with two labels.
 The runner service will be *stopped* and disabled.
-Runner will use custom environment variables (from file named `.env` in the self-hosted runner application directory).
+The runner will use custom environment variables (from a file named `.env` in the self-hosted runner application directory).

 ```yaml
 ---